yusukebe/hono-react-router-adapter/README.md

-# hono-remix-adapter
+# hono-react-router-adapter

-`hono-remix-adapter` is a set of tools for adapting between Hono and React Router.
+`hono-react-router-adapter` is a set of tools for adapting between Hono and React Router.
 It is composed of a Vite plugin and handlers that enable it to support platforms like Cloudflare Workers and Node.js.
 You just create Hono app, and it will be applied to your React Router app.

 ```ts
 // server/index.ts